 Oh!
 I entreat you who profess to love God to be less self-caring.
 Center your affections upon Jesus, your Redeemer.
-Give up all for Him, be willing to make any and every sacrifice to save souls for whom uring the end of the year, people are often more susceptible to colds or the flu.
-Fortunately, there are ways to boost the immune system.
-Eating certain foods may help keep your immune system strong.
-Try these 11 powerful immune system boosters!
+Give up all for Him, be willing to make any and every sacrifice to save souls for whom

 He died.
+Give

-Give Him your loving homage, your willing service, and He will bestow upon you the priceless gift of everlasting life."
+Him your loving

+homage, your willing service, and He will

+bestow upon you the priceless gift of everlasting life."